heremaps/naksha/docs/LIFECYCLE.md

 Eventually the action will always be `UPDATED`, while the operation will be either `UPDATED` or `AUTO_MERGED`, when an auto-merge was done by the _server_.
 The storage detects this on the `base_tn` being set.

-Note, the `origin` must be same, it is not allowed to change the `origin` as part of an auto-merge!
+The same rules apply to an auto-merge, that apply to a normal `UPDATED`, this means neither `origin` nor `target` must change, they are required to be same as the ones referred previously to (via `prev_tn`).

 ### DELETED
 When a feature is deleted by the client, the `action` is set to `DELETED` by the client.

 A deletion is a tombstone state, changing a feature into this state will not allow any data modification.
 The only modification automatically done, is the change of the _action_, when copying the state away from the _head_, and that the `txn_next` (_next-version_) will be set to the `txn` (transaction-number aka _version_), which means it forms a loop, referring to itself (so, there is no future state).

-It is allowed to perform the action in memory, and to store the deleted features in a different (delta) collection.
-In this case, the storage will detect that the `uuid` is from a foreign storage, and store a deletion tombstone in the deletion table, and in the history, even while no such map object ever existed in the collection (there is _HEAD_, so the new state need to be inserted).
+It is allowed to store deleted features in a different (delta) collection.
+In this case, the storage will detect that the `uuid` is from a foreign storage, and store a deletion tombstone in the deletion table, and in the history.
+This is done, even when no such map-object ever existed in the collection (there is no _HEAD_, so the new state need to be inserted).
 This is needed to support views, in a view, all features that are deleted, should actually be removed from the view.
-This is only done, when the deletion table exists and is enabled.

 ### PARTED / CREATED - SPLIT / DELETED
 If the client need to _split_ a feature into multiple ones, it must clone the original feature, and modify the clones, without changing the XYZ namespace, except for _tags_.
 Eventually it should delete the original feature.